marttosc/wallet-php/readme.md

 # Wallet

-Wallet is a project with college purpose only, Wallet it's a college project without no commercial intent and was made using [Laravel](http://laravel.com/), a PHP framework.
+Wallet it's a college project without no commercial intent and was made using [Laravel](http://laravel.com/), a PHP framework.

 The objective of this project is create an application to manage your credit cards in a simple way.